 As if that wasn’t enough for their adventure already, they returned home and ran into a pregnant girl asking about Ah Bao’s whereabouts.
 Seeing the girl’s stomach, Xiao Yu was forming her own opinions.
 But they didn’t have to assume or ponder long because Ah Bao soon appeared and the girl went over to give him a piece of her mind.
 (Why was Ah Ze looking like he was enjoying the show?)
 Before they could investigate any further about who was wrong (though they had an impression that Ah Bao was the party in the wrong), they had to rush the girl to the hospital since her stomach was hurting and needed medical attention pronto.

 Back to the land acquirement matter, Li Li had to step in and interfered before they were able to sign that deed.
-(Li Li’s actually the boss’ grand-daughter and was overseeing the land acquirement project and had previously let Zhong Ze handled matters on his own, trusting his abilities.
-Yet because of other matter, she was disappointed in him temporarily.)
+(Li Li was actually the boss’ grand-daughter and was overseeing the land acquirement project.
+She had previously let Zhong Ze handled matters on his own, trusting his abilities.
+Yet because of the other matter, she was disappointed in him temporarily.)
 That also severed Xiao Yu’s chance to collect enough money to purchase the land back from the other party.
 Devastated, Xiao Yu ran off to cry it all out, feeling so helpless and frustrated.
-She really have to leave now, not being able to change anything.
+She really had to leave now, not being able to change anything.
 (Ye Jia Yu could really cry.
 That scene was really touching and made the rest of us want to smack Zhong Ze even more.)

 *All images were captured by DTLCT